-Introduction
+Purpose

 TSI telematics governance – a service to stakeholders

 The existence of the TAP TSI (454/2011) and TAF TSI (62/2006) Regulations has fundamentally changed the railway business environment.
 The governance of some elements of railway business now requires the participation of other stakeholders such as ticket vendors and public transport authorities.
 Governance based on existing railway-only structures has to be changed.

-In Chapter 7 of the TAP TSI Regulation, there is a requirement to develop a proposal for the governance of the TAP TSI sub-system.
+In Chapter 7 of the TAP TSI Regulation, there is a requirement to develop the governance of the TAP TSI sub-system.
 The Regulation states: “The governance shall include the identification of the appropriate governance structures, methods and procedures to support the development and validation of the system and subsequently its deployment and its field operation and management throughout its lifetime (including dispute management between the parties involved under the provisions of this TSI).”

-The TAP TSI Phase One project team has developed a proposal for the governance according to the requirements in the Regulation.
+The TAP TSI Phase One project team has developed the governance according to the requirements in the Regulation.
 It has done this primarily for TAP TSI purposes but recognising the close links to TAF TSI because of the common RU/IM component in both Regulations.
-The project team therefore proposes that a regulatory entity for TSI telematics governance will be created as soon as the TAP TSI and TAF TSI Regulations are republished (probably early 2013).
-This entity will address both RU/IM and passenger retail business.
-It will procure and provide the services needed by TAP TSI and TAF TSI stakeholders without which RUs and IMs cannot meet their regulatory obligations.
-The entity will facilitate the work needed in common amongst RUs and IMs.
+The project team therefore proposes that a regulatory entity for TSI telematics governance will be created as soon as the TAP TSI and TAF TSI Regulations are republished (probably Q2 2013).
+It is proposed that this entity will address both RU/IM and passenger retail business.
+It will procure and provide the services needed by TAP TSI and TAF TSI stakeholders without which railways cannot, or not efficiently, meet their regulatory obligations.
+The entity will facilitate the work needed in common amongst RUs and IMs and will ensure liaison with DG MOVE and ERA for TAP and TAF matters.

-It is also proposed that stakeholders and third parties will have access to these services on a non-discriminatory, transparent, equitable and non-profit basis.
-Stakeholders will be able to participate in the governance and, together with third parties, in the technical work of the entity.
+It is also proposed that stakeholders and third parties will have access to these services on a non-discriminatory, transparent, equitable and non-profit basis (even though funding of the entity will be needed).
+Stakeholders will be able to participate in the governance.
+Stakeholders and third parties will fund the entity and participate in its technical work.
 The entity will guarantee that the provision of the services is assured for as long as the TAP TSI and TAF TSI Regulations are in force.

-The entity will be responsible for the acceptance into service of all Phase Two service procurement tasks and for the governance of all Phase Three deployment and operational activities.
+The entity will be responsible for the final acceptance into service of all Phase Two service procurement tasks and for the governance of all Phase Three implementation and operational activities.
+The entity will guarantee for stakeholders and third parties transparent and equitable access to the Phase Three activities summarised above.

+Note that the Phase Two development activities will retain the same governance as has applied in Phase One, with decisions being made by the TAP TSI Steering Committee.
+The governance described in this document comes into force only when the governance entity has been created and the regulatory services are operational.

 The entity will deal solely with regulatory matters.
 To keep costs low, it will as much as possible build on existing services already provided elsewhere.
 It will be limited to holding the minimum assets needed to perform its regulatory role.

+Although the governance can include TAF TSI requirements, it is for the TAF TSI Phase One project to determine the appropriate governance for their regulatory business.

 TAP TSI and TAF TSI Stakeholders

 Who are the stakeholders